upbond/auth-php/README.md

 [![License](https://poser.pugx.org/auth0/auth0-php/license)](https://packagist.org/packages/auth0/auth0-php)
 [![Total Downloads](https://poser.pugx.org/auth0/auth0-php/downloads)](https://packagist.org/packages/auth0/auth0-php)

-The Auth0 PHP SDK provides straight-forward and tested methods for accessing Authentication and Management API endpoints.
+The Auth PHP SDK provides straight-forward and tested methods for accessing Authentication and Management API endpoints.
 This README describes how to get started and provides simple examples of how to use the SDK.

 ## Table of Contents